Thompson scores 21 in 1st, Warriors roll past Magic 122-92 - News 12 Now

 It’s the seventh time in his career that Thompson has scored 20 or more in a single quarter and the third time this season.
 The other two came when Thompson had 23 points in the second and 20 in the third on his way to an NBA season-high 60 points against Indiana on Dec.
 5.

+“The defense really was kind of setting up some of those shots, too, in transition,” Warriors coach Steve Kerr said.
+“When you can make stops it solves a lot of problems.
+We’ve struggled to score the last couple of weeks.
+Tonight, we broke through.”

-Thompson’s fast start began not long after Curry limped off the court and into the Warriors locker room early in the first quarter following a collision with Elfrid Payton.
+Thompson’s fast start began not long after Curry limped off the court and into the Warriors’ locker room early in the first quarter after he stepped on the foot of Elfrid Payton.

 The reigning two-time MVP returned a short time later and was greeted by a rousing ovation from the Oracle crowd.
 Curry then promptly threw an inbounds pass to Thompson for an easy bucket that put the Warriors up by double digits.